-For years, dermatologists would pooh-pooh the idea of putting vegetable oil directly on the skin, claiming that the skin was unable to absorb these oils, and therefore unable to derive any real moisturizing benefits.
+For years, dermatologists pooh-poohed the idea of vegetable oil on skin, claiming that skin was unable to absorb these oils, and therefore unable to derive any real moisturizing benefits.

 Now, a new understanding of how the skin functions sheds light and credibility on these ancient Ayurvedic techniques.
-Keep reading to learn three important Ayurvedic beauty secrets that are now enjoying ample scientific backing.
+Keep reading to learn three important Ayurvedic beauty secrets now enjoying ample scientific backing.

 Most Commercial Moisturizers Fall Short

-Most commercial skin moisturizers are made up of primarily water and fillers with only a small amount of active materials.
-When the skin is dry and cracked, it will quickly absorb the water in the product, and the tissues of the skin will noticeably expand.
-Like a deflated balloon, fine lines, wrinkles and dry skin fills with water and, for the moment, the skin looks great.
+Most commercial skin moisturizers are primarily water and fillers, with only a small amount of active materials.
+When the skin is dry and cracked, it will quickly absorb the water, and tissues of the skin will noticeably expand.
+Like a deflated balloon, fine lines, wrinkles, and dry skin fill with water and, for the moment, the skin looks great.

-There’s another issue with water as an ingredient in moisturizers: water grows bacteria!
-Hence, any product that contains water as a filler has to have added preservatives, the last thing you want to be putting on your skin.
+There’s another issue with water as an ingredient in moisturizers: it grows bacteria!
+Hence, any product that contains water has to have preservatives, the last thing you want to put on your skin.
 This, unfortunately, applies to the vast majority of skincare products on the market.

-According to Ayurveda, oil is the best choice for supporting healthy and glowing skin.
-For a long time, however, dermatologists have maintained that the phospholipid layer of the skin cannot absorb the oil, as vegetable oils have too large a molecule to be absorbed through this phospholipid layer of the skin.
-Not to mention the common conviction that oil ultimately clogs the pores.
+According to Ayurveda, oil is the best choice for supporting healthy, glowing skin.
+This is hard for many people to believe, because dermatologists have maintained that the phospholipid layer of the skin cannot absorb oil and many people still believe that oil clogs pores.

-The phospholipid layer of the skin is the waterproof layer that keeps our skin water repellent.
-Our hands, which dry out more quickly, do not produce as much oil as the facial skin and have a thinner phospholipid layer, and thus are not nearly as waterproof as the skin covering the rest of the body.
-That is why the hands and feet will start to prune up if you stay in the bath too long!
+The phospholipid layer of the skin is the waterproof layer that keeps our skin water-repellent.
+Our hands, which dry out more quickly, do not produce as much oil as facial skin and have a thinner phospholipid layer: thus, they are not nearly as waterproof as the skin covering the rest of the body.

 So why is applying oil to the face and body still considered one of Ayurveda’s most effective beauty secrets?

-Interestingly, the Ayurvedic application of oil extends far beyond the modern idea of a moisturizer.
-The oil was used to support the skin in a totally different way!
-Read Beauty Secret #1 below to understand the philosophy behind Ayurvedic oil application.
+Interestingly, Ayurvedic application of oil extends far beyond the modern idea of moisturizer.
+Oil is used to support skin in a totally different way!

 Feed the Bugs that Feed Your Skin

 Our skin is the home of millions of beneficial microbes.
 Remember, the human body is made of trillions of microorganisms.
-Only 10% of these are human cells and the rest of them are microbes—mostly good ones!
+Only 10% of these are human cells; the rest are microbes—mostly good ones!

-These microbes thrive on the surfaces of the skin on the inside and outside of the body.
-While our outer skin seems to be the skin we concern ourselves with most, there is no doubt that the most important skin lies on the inside, including and in particular the epithelium that lines the digestive tract.
+These microbes thrive on surfaces of skin on the inside and outside of the body.
+While our outer skin seems to be the skin we concern ourselves with most, there is no doubt that the most important skin lies inside, including, and in particular, the epithelium that lines the digestive tract.

 The outer skin produces an oil called sebum.
-The sebum softens, lubricates and protects the skin.
-It prevents the skin from drying out and aging prematurely.
-In addition, it feeds the beneficial bacterial that live on the surface of the outer skin.
-(1)
+Sebum softens, lubricates, and protects skin.
+It prevents skin from drying out and aging prematurely.
+In addition, it feeds beneficial bacteria that live on the surface of the outer skin.1

-These fatty acids provide many benefits to the skin.
-They protect the skin from exposure to bad bacteria, which is abundant and constant.
-(2,3,4) It is these fatty acids that allow mammals in the wild to heal from wounds.
-These fatty acids moisturize and nourish the skin in a way that water and most moisturizers cannot.
-It is the way we are designed to moisturize ourselves.
-(1,2,3,4)
+When good microbes feed on sebum, they produce new immune-boosting fatty acids that create the skin’s protective barrier.1 These fatty acids provide many benefits.
+They protect skin from exposure to bad bacteria, which is abundant and constant.2-4 They allow mammals in the wild to heal from wounds.
+They moisturize and nourish skin in a way that water and most moisturizers cannot.
+Fatty acids is the way we are designed to moisturize ourselves.1-4

-The vegetables oils that the dermatologist deemed too large a molecule to penetrate the phospholipid layer of the skin are actually not meant to penetrate the skin at all.
-As food for the good bacteria living on our skins’ surfaces, they are converted into free fatty acids in the same way the sebum and natural oils produced by the skin are transformed by the skin microbes.
-(2,3,4)
+Vegetable oils that dermatologists deem too large to penetrate the phospholipid layer are actually not meant to penetrate the skin.
+As food for good bacteria living on our skin’s surfaces, they are converted into free fatty acids in the same way sebum and natural oils produced by the skin are transformed by microbes.2-4

-Beauty Secret #1: Feed the beneficial bacteria on your skin by cleansing and/or moisturizing with a gentle plant-based oil, or using a moisturizer that is oil-based, such as LifeSpa’s line of organic moisturizers.
+Ayurvedic Skin Secret #1: Feed beneficial bacteria on your skin by cleansing and/or moisturizing with a gentle plant-based oil or use a moisturizer that is oil-based, such as LifeSpa’s line of organic moisturizers.

-When bathing and showering with lots of soaps and shampoos, the healthy oils and free fatty acids are often washed off, leaving the skin too dry to support the health of the good bacteria that protect it.
+When bathing and showering with lots of soaps and shampoos, healthy oils and free fatty acids are often washed off, leaving the skin too dry to support protective good bacteria.

-Traditionally, light soap was used and plant-based oils such as sesame and coconut were applied to the skin after a shower to nourish and enhance the natural population of good bugs.
-These good bugs break down the plant oils into extremely active free fatty acids that support the skin’s healthy radiance and youthfulness.
+Traditionally, light soap is used and plant-based oils such as sesame and coconut are applied to the skin after a shower to nourish and enhance natural populations of good bugs.
+These good bugs break down plant oils into extremely active free fatty acids that support the skin’s healthy radiance and youthfulness.

-Beauty Secret #2: Use a light, natural and low-fragrance soap all over the body several times a week.
+Ayurvedic Skin Secret #2: Use a light, natural, low-fragrance soap all over the body several times a week.
 On other days, use soap only in key places.

-Choose soaps and shampoos that are free of the following chemicals:
+Choose soaps and shampoos free of the following chemicals: